andyfaff/scipy/PEP/1-Optimizer.rst

            * What interface are we proposing?
 See proposed code below
        * Speed
          * will be benchmarked to check that performance is not damaged.
 Class based system is easy to convert to cython.
+           **Using asv it's about a 25% extra time penalty for bfgs, lbfgsb, fmin (e.g. 252us to 310us).
+However,** **those benchmarks use really quick functions.
+If one of the benchmarks was on much slower function** **the overhead will be relatively minor compared to that going to an Optimizer class**
        * Backwards compatibility
          * backwards compatibility is a focus
          * the functionality will remain but rely on the solver objects.
 Should be able to remove `_minimize_lbfgsb`, etc.